sfmunera10/WebGL-Ukesmith/README.md

 * **Random bar generation** bars are generated randomly to hit a specific note in the fretboard.

+* **Transparency, lightning and textures in materials** cubemap, bars, frets and ukelele.obj have transparency, lightning and texture effects on their materials.

 * **Music & Sound Effects** - Sound effects for ukelele notes.